abeldebeer/chefling-di-java/README.md

 #### _Why "Chefling"?_

-As an analogy for dependency injection, we used cooking (we're Cooking Fox after all): when asking a chef to prepare a meal, he/she prepares all the necessary ingredients and uses these to cook the dish.
+We used cooking as an analogy for dependency injection (we're Cooking Fox after all): when asking a chef to prepare a meal, he/she prepares all the necessary ingredients and uses these to cook the dish.
 This is basically what a DI container does: ask for an instance of a class and it will create one, resolving its dependencies.
 The word "Chefling" suggests a 'small' chef, which corresponds to